Goodnight Moon: Musical adaptation

-In 2012, American composer Eric Whitacre obtained the copyright holder's permission to set the words to music, and did so initially for a soprano, specifically his then wife Hila Plitmann, with harp and string orchestra.
+In 2012, American composer Eric Whitacre obtained the copyright holder's permission to set the words to music.
+He did so initially for a soprano, specifically his then wife Hila Plitmann, with harp and string orchestra.
 He subsequently arranged it for soprano and piano, SSA (two soprano lines plus alto; commissioned by the National Children's Chorus), and SATB (commissioned by a consortium of choirs).